Since Covid-19 arrived on the global scene, my schedule has looked something like this:

 For pre-teen me, Blaine wasn’t just kissing Andie, he was kissing all of us who developed a crush on him, lost faith in him, but wanted to believe he wasn’t a toad.
 Andie prevailed while we watched!
 We became her trusted ally.
 Had she asked us to buy Stridex or Duran Duran albums, we would have done so.

 Her vulnerable search for prom love was relatable and I trusted her for it.
 Heck, I loved her for it.

 What about your clients?

-When we get to travel along the same path with someone who knows the battles we’ve waged with SEO, recurring revenue, or even love, we become their champion, root for them and trust the remedy they try.
+When we get to travel along the same path with someone who knows the battles we’ve waged with SEO, digital marketing, or even love, we become their champion, root for them, and trust the remedy they discovered.
 We can imagine trying the same process ourselves without ever being asked to.

 That’s the powerful authenticity your agency earns with a good case study.